gvwilson/sdxpy/en/src/tester/index.md

 We're going to write a lot of programs in this book.
-To make sure they work correctly, we're going to write a lot of [%g unit_test "unit tests" %] using [pytest][pytest].
+To make sure they work correctly, we're also going to write a lot of [%g unit_test "unit tests" %] [%b Aniche2022 %].
-Like the earlier tools that inspired it [%b Meszaros2007 %], pytest finds and runs tests automatically;
+Most developers don't enjoy doing this, so good unit testing tools minimize the effort required.
+One way they do this is to find and run tests automatically [%b Meszaros2007 %].
-to show how,
+To show how,
 this chapter builds a simple unit testing framework.
 It also introduces the single most important idea in this book: